benmvp/slides/md/2016-es6-developer-week.md

 _[27 minutes]_

 - Over the last 2 decades of JavaScript, developers have iterated over array elements using the basic `for` loop
+- You have to:
-- You have to keep track of the counter variable `i` AND control when the loop ends
+  - Keep track of the counter variable `i`
+  - Control when the loop ends

 /////